 One HL7 representative may participate (for free) to audit / review the training courses.
 Travel/accommodation costs of the auditor are paid for by HL7.

-The Partner will share the results of the evaluations by attendees of the training course (whether paper forms or electronic).
+The Partner will share the results of the evaluations by attendees of the training course (whether paper forms or electronic) via a standard questionnaire developed by HL7.

 Financial Aspects